Community right to buy

 We also offer direct assistance to community groups wishing to acquire land, as well as owners and interested third parties.
 We can look over draft applications and provide additional guidance on anything related to the right to buy process.

-Completed application forms, including maps and supporting documentation, should be sent to:
+Completed application forms, including maps, a petition showing community support and supporting documentation, should be sent to:

 Community Land Team